Jim Creighton: Discovery by the Star Club

 In a match on July 19, 1859, the Niagaras were being heavily outscored by the Star Club of Brooklyn.
-Creighton, who had thus far been used by the team primarily in the infield, was brought on as a substitute pitcher.
+Creighton, who had thus far played primarily in the infield, was brought on as a substitute pitcher.
 Using what observers described as a "low, swift delivery," Creighton achieved uncommonly swift velocity.
-With the balls "rising from the ground past the shoulder to the catcher," the Star batsmen were unable to hit them effectively.
-Under the rules of baseball at the time, a pitcher was required to deliver the ball underhanded with arm locked straight at the elbow and at the wrist.
-Another technique he used was to give the baseball spinning motion, making it harder for the batters to hit it squarely.
-Additionally, he threw a high-arcing slower pitch called a "dew-drop."
-It was the job of the pitcher to make it easy for the batter to hit the ball as fielding was considered the game's true skill.
+With the balls "rising from the ground past the shoulder to the catcher," the Star batsmen were unable to hit his pitches effectively.
+Under the rules of baseball at the time, a pitcher was required to deliver the ball underhanded with his arm locked straight at the elbow and at the wrist.
+Creighton also managed to apply spin to the ball, making it harder for batters to hit it squarely.
 Star batsmen claimed that Creighton was using an illegal snap of the wrist to deliver the pitch.
 The Star Club eventually won the game, but following the match, Creighton left the Niagaras and joined the Stars.